math-boy11/google-oauth-demo/README.md

 # Google OAuth Demo
-This is the repository for the video How to use Google OAuth with NodeJs app using passport
+This is the repository for the video Making a NodeJS Sign-in app with Google OAuth and PassportJS